MapConductor/android-sdk/docs/src/content/docs/states/circle-state.md

 title: "CircleState"
 ---

 `CircleState` manages the configuration and behavior of circular overlays on the map.
-It provides reactive properties for center position, radius, styling, and interaction settings.
+It provides reactive properties for center position, radiusMeters, styling, and interaction settings.

 ## Constructor